What will I look like after getting my implants removed?

 Written by Board Certified Plastic Surgeon Nima Naghshineh, MD, FACS on July 8th, 2020.

 Many of the women that come to me asking for removal of their implants are often motivated by health concerns or alleviating pain and discomfort.
-These are the number one concerns on their minds, however, most are also aware that removing implants can have a dramatic effect on the appearance of their breasts.
-When faced with severe pain or systemic symptoms, aesthetic appearances are often secondary however do not need to be ignored altogether.
+These are the top concerns on their minds, however, most are also aware that removing implants can have a dramatic effect on the appearance of their breasts.
+When faced with pain or systemic symptoms, aesthetic appearances are often secondary, however, they do not need to be ignored altogether.

 So, how do you safely address aesthetic issues after removal of breast implants?